The Executive Director is the head of the International Energy Agency. This role has broad political, analytical and operational responsibilities.

 As the principal public face of the IEA, the Executive Director is the chief spokesperson, recognised internationally as a leading, impartial voice in the field of energy policy and markets.
 S/he presents new research and analysis undertaken by the Agency to governments (both collectively and individually) as well as to national and international organisations and fora.
 Sharing this information regularly involves participating in high-level meetings – including G8 and G20 Summits, the UN Climate Change negotiations, International Energy Forum Ministerial and the Clean Energy Ministerial – and speaking with the world’s media.

 Based on a decision of the Governing Board, the Executive Director may serve a maximum of two terms of four years each.
 The Governing Board oversees the appointment of the Executive Director.

 The Executive Director is supported in his/her duties by a Deputy Executive Director.
 As well as taking on the duties of the Executive Director in times of absence, the Deputy is another public spokesperson for the work and mission of the Agency and plays a prominent role in the day-to-day management of the IEA.
-Kenneth J. Fairfax is the current Deputy Executive Director.
+The post of Deputy Executive Director is currently vacant.